-Water around the world is all different.
+Water around us in the world is all different.
 There are different types of water from town to town in every country.

 You get salt water in the seas and some oceans.
 Freshwater comes from springs, mountain streams and unpolluted lakes.